 The Studio City Land was acquired upon acquisition of assets and liabilities as disclosed in Note 25(b).
 The cost of Studio City Land was recognized in accordance with proposed amendment terms of the land concession contract issued by the Macau Government and accepted by Studio City Developments Limited ("Studio City Developments"), an indirect subsidiary of the Company, in November 2006.
 In June 2012, the Group recognized an additional land premium upon Studio City Developments' acceptance of the final amendment proposal issued by the Macau Government, which was completed with the publication in the Macau official gazette of such proposed amendment on July 25, 2012.
-Such amendment reflected an increase in the gross floor area for construction and the extension of the development for Studio City Land is disclosed in Note 22(c).
+Such amendment reflected an increase in the gross floor area for construction and the extension of the development period to 72 months from the date of publication of such amendment contract.
+Further details on the final amendment for Studio City Land is disclosed in Note 22(c).